 Frankie Rio Trio

-Singer and pianist Francis Reardon (Alan Price) was better known as the leader of the leader of the Frankie Rio Trio, big stars in the 1950s with hits like ‘I Put a Spell On You’.
+Singer and pianist Francis Reardon (Alan Price) was better known as the leader of the Frankie Rio Trio, big stars in the 1950s with hits like ‘I Put a Spell On You’.
 By 1969, although Frankie could still knock out a fine version of ‘The House of the Rising Sun’ at the drop of a hat, he was down on his luck, with no recording contract and no money.
 But the Trio – now including drummer Danny Flowers (Ram John Holder) and bassist Gerard Lowe (Allan Corduner) – had a prestigious gig in Whitby, where a record company scout was expected.

 Whether it worked out with the A&R man we don’t know, but it’s hard to see how anyone could have resisted such a beautiful rendition of ‘Changes’ from the soundtrack of O Lucky Man!, a film that wouldn’t be released for another four years.
 He might have been in his sixties, but he was still ahead of the game, our Frankie.